9.3 Height-restriction gantries

 What is exempt

-1. Constructing a new height-restriction gantry for a car parking building.
+1. The owner wants to construct a new height-restriction gantry for a car parking building.

-2. Replacing a damaged wooden height-restriction gantry with a new steel one.
+2. The owner wants to replace a damaged wooden height-restriction gantry with a new steel one.

-3. Installing a new height-restriction gantry for a drive-through at a fast food restaurant.
+3. A company installs a new height-restriction gantry for a drive-through at a fast-food restaurant.

-4. Repairing a height-restriction gantry at a car parking building following impact damage from a vehicle.
+4. The owner repairs a height-restriction gantry at a car parking building following impact damage from a vehicle.

 What needs consent

-Constructing a pedestrian bridge over a ramp which provides vehicle access to a basement customer car park.
+1. The owner wants to construct a pedestrian bridge over a ramp which provides vehicle access to a basement customer car park.
 Although the bridge limits the height of vehicles that can use the ramp to a maximum of 2.1 metres, the main purpose of the bridge is to allow pedestrians and customers to cross safely over the vehicle ramp.
-Building a bridge is beyond the scope of this exemption and also of exemption 7.1., as the bridge will be higher than 1.5 metres.
+Building a bridge is beyond the scope of this exemption and also of section 7.1 Decks, platforms, bridges, boardwalks, etc (exemption 24), as the bridge will be higher than 1.5 metres.
 Therefore, this will require a building consent.

 This information is published by the Ministry of Business, Innovation and Employment’s Chief Executive.
 It is a general guide only and, if used, does not relieve any person of the obligation to consider any matter to which the information relates according to the circumstances of the particular case.
 Expert advice may be required in specific circumstances.
 Where this information relates to assisting people: